Unleash/unleash/website/docs/sdks/dot_net.md

 }
 ```

-Pleas note the client SDK will synchronize with the Unleash-hosted API on initialization, and thus it can take a few milliseconds the first time before the client has the correct state.
+Please note the client SDK will synchronize with the Unleash-hosted API on initialization, and thus it can take a few milliseconds the first time before the client has the correct state.
 You can use the _SynchronousInitialization_ option to block the client until it has successfully synced with the server.

 Read more about the [Unleash architecture](https://www.getunleash.io/blog/our-unique-architecture) to learn how it works in more details